CircleZ3791117/PEMalDetection/readme.txt

 In the future work, i'm going to add dynamic features.

-Deep learning method will also be explored.
+Deep learning method(CNN, RNN, etc) will also be explored.